marcuswhybrow/ray-peat-rodeo/README.md

 Go to `./assets/todo`.
 Every file in this directory is a [Markdown](https://www.markdownguide.org) file.
-Each one repesenting a unique Ray Peat interview to one day transcribe.
-Each filename is formatted in [Kebab Case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) and begins with the date as `YYYY-MM-DD` (ISO 8601 format) followed by the title of this interview.
+Each one repesenting a unique Ray Peat interview awaiting transcription.
+Each filename is formatted in [Kebab Case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) and begins with the date as `YYYY-MM-DD` (ISO 8601 format) followed by the title of the interview.

 Ray Peat Rodeo will respect whatever date is declared in the file name, and use it across the website.
 The title portion, verbatim, becomes the URL at which